rushikeshchopaderc/FoundrySoliditySmartContracts/README.md

 A) Command line: Deploying a smart contract to a local blockchin using forge
 REMEMBER: Never save your private key to vscode while working with forge.
 Its bad to have it in shell/bash history.
 Never enter it in the text format.
 It can be hacked very easily.
 Multimillion doller companies have gone barkrupt because of this.

-Step 1: type the command $forge create ContractName --interactive (If it throws error, this might be because of the rpc is not right.
+Step 1: type the command %forge create ContractName --interactive (If it throws error, this might be because of the rpc is not right.
 OR you want to deploy to any other blockchain instead of foundry.
 In such situation add this argument to the above command --rpc-url http://127.0.0.1:8545)
 Note: If you have multiple files with similar name follow this full command to deploy $forge create src/SimpleStorage.sol:SimpleStorage --interactive
 Step 2: Enter the private key that you have obtained from the dummy account on anvil and enter.
 The contract will be deployed.
 You won't be able to see the logs though.